PranjalSK03/Data-Mining/README.md

 # Data-Mining
-programs and projects using various algorithms
+programs and projects using various Datat Mining and Machine Learning algorithms